jessxphil/jessxphil/README.md

 **jessxphil/jessxphil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - 🔭 I’m currently working on an ai-based startup.
-- 🌱 These days, I'm deep diving into the world of conditional GANs.
+- 🌱 These days, I'm deep diving into the world of conditional GANs, tinkering with neural networks, building recommendation systems, and gathering best practices of machine learning in production.
+I often write about theoretical deep learning and applied MLOps.
 - 👯 I’m looking to create an AI/ML and SWE prep interview course.
 - 🤔 I’m looking to meet more machine learning engineers in the greater Atlanta or Alpharetta area!
 Let's link up!